adaltas/node-nikita/src/tools/repo.coffee.md

   Content to write inside the file. can not be used with source
 * 'replace' (String)
   Globing expression used to match replaced files.
+* 'clean' (Boolean)
+    Run yum clean metadata after repo file is placed.
+True by default.
+* 'update' (Boolean)
+  Run yum update enabling only the ids present in repo file.
+Default to false.
 * `verify`
   Download the PGP keys if it's enabled in the repo file.
 * `ssh` (object|ssh2)